BAG PIECE – John & Yoko’s Viennese Waltz

 Lennon Remembers, to Jann Wenner

-John immortalized the events in his song.
+John immortalized the events in a song.

 The Ballad of John & Yoko